CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab3.1.md

 # **Dataflow Gen2**
 ### Task 1: Create Dataflow Gen2
 1. Let’s navigate back to the **Fabric workspace** you created in the earlier Lab 2, Task 9.
 1. If you have not navigated away after the previous lab, you will be in the Lakehouse screen.
 If you have navigated away that is fine.
-Select **Fabric experience selector** icon from the bottom left of your screen.
+Select the **Fabric experience selector** icon from the bottom left of your screen.
 1. Select **Data Factory** from the open Fabric experience dialog.
 Data Factory has workloads needed to extract, transform, and ingest data.

    ![A screenshot of a dialog to select Data Factory experience](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.002.png)